Mazda6 Tourer estate - Engines, drive & performance

 Mazda6 Tourer diesel engines

-Go for a drive and you’ll soon understand why the top-of-the-range 181bhp diesel model is our pick of the range.
-It packs quite a punch (going from 0-62mph in 8.6 seconds) which means overtaking can be completed quickly and safely, while the tight and precise manual gearbox encourages you to make full use of the engine’s power.
+Go for a drive and you’ll soon understand why the top-of-the-range 181bhp diesel model was our pick of the range, but sadly Mazda has recently removed all diesel options from the line-up.
+If you’re looking at a used model this engine packs quite a punch (going from 0-62mph in 8.6 seconds) which means overtaking can be completed quickly and safely, while the tight and precise manual gearbox encourages you to make full use of the engine’s power.
 A top speed of 140mph means the engine is barely stressed at 70mph.
-A BMW 3 Series Touring 320d is faster and a little more economical, but it’s almost £7,000 more expensive (even in the cheapest SE trim).
+A BMW 3 Series Touring 320d is faster and a little more economical, but cost almost £7,000 more (even in the cheapest SE trim).

-Few buyers are likely to choose the petrol versions of the Mazda6, which is a shame because they’re good engines in their own right.
+Being forced to choose a petrol version of the Mazda6 is not a major concern, because they’re good engines in their own right.
 Mazda offers the same 2.0-litre petrol engine with either 143bhp or 163bhp – enough to get the car from 0-62mph in 10 or 9.4 seconds respectively.
 In the real world, the less powerful engine can feel sluggish at times and both models are noisier at a cruise than the diesel alternatives.

 You can also choose a 2.5-litre petrol engine on the range-topping model.
 It’s a bigger size than its rivals offer, and 191bhp means it can get from 0-62mph in 8.1 seconds.
-We don’t think it feels quite as punchy as the most powerful diesel, though, and that engine comes with Mazda’s crisp manual gearbox whereas the most potent petrol engine is auto-only.
+We don’t think it feels quite as punchy as the most powerful diesel used to, though, and that engine came with Mazda’s crisp manual gearbox whereas the most potent petrol engine is auto-only.